-Unitholders of record as of the close of business on March 18, 2024 (the "Record Date") are entitled to vote at the Meeting; provided that, to the extent a Unitholder transfers the ownership of any Units after such date and the transferee of those Units establishes that such transferee owns the Units and demands, not later than ten days before the Meeting, to be included in the list of Unitholders eligible to vote at the Meeting, such transferee will be entitled to vote those Units at the Meeting.
+Unitholders of record as of the close of business on March 18, 2025 (the "Record Date") are entitled to vote at the Meeting; provided that, to the extent a Unitholder transfers the ownership of any Units after such date and the transferee of those Units establishes that such transferee owns the Units and demands, not later than ten days before the Meeting, to be included in the list of Unitholders eligible to vote at the Meeting, such transferee will be entitled to vote those Units at the Meeting.
 Unitholders are entitled to one vote for each Unit held on such date.

-As at March 18, 2024, the Trust has an authorized capital consisting of an unlimited number of Units without nominal or par value, of which 49,389,968 Units are issued and outstanding and 4,475,000 Units are reserved for issuance on the exchange, conversion or retraction of the same number of units of partnership interest in Boardwalk REIT Limited Partnership (the "Partnership") designated as "LP Class B Units" and having the rights and attributes described in the amended and restated limited partnership agreement dated May 3, 2004 of the Partnership (the "Limited Partnership Agreement").
-The LP Class B Units carry the same voting rights as Units, are entitled to receive the same distributions as Units and are redeemable at the option of the Trust or the holder of such LP Class B Units in accordance with the terms of the Limited Partnership Agreement.
+As at March 21, 2025, the Trust has an authorized capital consisting of an unlimited number of Units without nominal or par value, of which 48,874,125 Units are issued and outstanding and 4,415,000 Units are reserved for issuance on the exchange, conversion or retraction of the same number of units of partnership interest in Boardwalk REIT Limited Partnership (the "Partnership") designated as "LP Class B Units" and having the rights and attributes described in the amended and restated limited partnership agreement dated May 3, 2004 of the Partnership (the "Limited Partnership Agreement").
+Each LP Class B Unit is accompanied by a Special Voting Unit, which entitles the holder to receive notice of, attend, and vote at all meetings of Unitholders.
+The LP Class B Units are redeemable at the option of the Trust or the holder of such LP Class B Units in accordance with the terms of the Limited Partnership Agreement.

-As at March 18, 2024, to the knowledge of the Trustees and executive officers of Boardwalk, there is no person or company who beneficially owns or controls or directs, directly or indirectly, Units carrying 10% or more of the voting rights attached to the Units, other than Boardwalk Properties Company Limited ("BPCL").
+As at March 21, 2025, to the knowledge of the Trustees and executive officers of Boardwalk, there is no person or company who beneficially owns or controls or directs, directly or indirectly, Units carrying 10% or more of the voting rights attached to the Units, other than Boardwalk Properties Company Limited ("BPCL").
 BPCL is under the direction and control of Sam Kolias, Boardwalk's Chief Executive Officer ("CEO") and Chairman of the Board of Trustees (the "Board").
-BPCL owns 8,675,000 Units, as well as 4,475,000 LP Class B Units which are exchangeable into Units at any time and carry the same voting rights at the Meeting as the Units.
-Together, this represents 24.41% of the Units entitled to be voted at the Meeting (including the LP Class B Units).
+BPCL owns 8,505,000 Units, as well as 4,415,000 LP Class B Units which are exchangeable into Units at any time and are accompanied by a Special Voting Unit, carrying the same voting rights at the Meeting as the Units.
+Together, this represents 24.41% of the Units entitled to be voted at the Meeting (including the LP Class B Units, through the Special Voting Units).

 Quorum for the transaction of business at the Meeting shall be individuals present not being less than two in number and being Unitholders or representing by proxy the Unitholders who hold in the aggregate not less than 25% of the votes attached to all outstanding Units (on a fully diluted basis).
-As of March 18, 2024, there were 53,864,968 Units entitled to be voted at the Meeting (including the LP Class B Units).
+As of March 21, 2025, there were 53,289,125 Units entitled to be voted at the Meeting (including the LP Class B Units).

-A simple majority (50% plus one) of votes cast in person or by proxy at the Meeting is required to approve each of the matters to be voted on that are described herein, except for the advisory resolution on the Trust's approach to executive compensation, which is not binding on the Trust, and the special resolution approving amendments to the Declaration of Trust, which requires the approval by two-thirds (2/3) of the votes cast in person or by proxy at the Meeting.
+A simple majority (50% plus one) of votes cast in person or by proxy at the Meeting is required to approve each of the matters to be voted on that are described herein, except for the advisory resolution on the Trust's approach to executive compensation, which is not binding on the Trust.